StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 As with DALL-E 2, I found the model yields much better results for prompts that do not ask for a certain action or verb to be performed, but rather static scenes, especially if there are no humanoids or moving characters in them.

 For everything else though, the results were astounding.
 I feel like StableDiffusion beats DALL-E 2 in character design and realism, but loses in the beauty of its landscapes and backgrounds, but take this with a 10% certainty as it is only my intuition and is likely be biased by my prompt choices.

+One thing I've found helps a lot in getting more beautiful results is thinking of which exact visual effect would add to the picture, and specifying it.
+For instance, for fantasy illustrations usually adding fireflies or sparkles helps.
+For landscapes, I like naming specific flowers like azaleas, and for buildings naming features like a column, a fountain, or anything else to ground the picture in a certain time and place, even if the detail is only tangential to the whole picture.

+In my opinion these details can steer the model even better than many vague cues like "4k", in this generation of models -unlike in [CLIP](/wiki/clip) or [GLIDE](/wiki/glide)-.

 I will begin with some scenes that I already tried with other models.